 Anna Letitia Barbauld (1743–1825)

-One of Barbauld’s ideas that is strongly present in Ruskin’s youthful writing is compassionate sympathy for animals.
-For the presence of Barbauld’s ideas in Ruskin’s home education, as well as her continuing influence over Ruskin’s thinking in maturity—particularly the significance of the dialogue, “Eyes, and No Eyes; or, the Art of Seeing” from Evenings at Home, see Lightman, “John Ruskinʼs Debt to Anna Barbauldʼs Books for Children”.
+For the presence of Barbauld and Aikinʼs ideas in Ruskinʼs home education, as well as their continuing contribution to Ruskinʼs mature pedagogical emphasis on attentive vision, unaided by modern lenses, see Naomi Lightmanʼs discussion of the significance of the dialogue, “Eyes, and No Eyes; or, the Art of Seeing”, from Evenings at Home (“John Ruskinʼs Debt to Anna Barbauldʼs Books for Children”).